James Miller, a British freelance cameraman and film director with U.K.-based Frostbite Films, was fatally shot in the Gaza Strip on May 2, 2003.

-An award-winning documentary filmmaker, the journalist was with a crew in the town of Rafah in southern Gaza near the Egyptian border filming an HBO documentary on the Israeli-Palestinian conflict.
-That evening, he and his four-person crew were in a Palestinian home filming the army’s demolition of houses in the area that the Israeli army alleged contained tunnels used to smuggle arms.
+An award-winning documentary filmmaker, Miller, 34, was with a crew in the town of Rafah in southern Gaza near the Egyptian border filming an HBO documentary on the Israeli-Palestinian conflict.
+On the evening of May 2, he and his four-person crew were in a Palestinian home filming the army’s demolition of houses in an area that the Israeli army alleged contained tunnels used to smuggle arms.

 According to published testimonies of eyewitnesses and an Associated Press Television News cameraman who was filming in the same house, the incident occurred between 11 p.m. and 11:30 p.m., when the group decided to leave.
 Miller, his producer Saira Shah, and translator Abdul Rahman Abdullah attempted to identify themselves to the Israeli troops in the area while they were leaving.
-The Israel Defense Forces (IDF) troops were in armored personnel carriers (APCs) about 330 feet (100 meters) away from the house where the journalists had been filming.
+The Israel Defense Forces troops were in armored personnel carriers (APCs) about 330 feet (100 meters) away from the house where the journalists had been filming.

 The journalists were wearing jackets and helmets marked “TV.”
 Abdullah waved a white flag while Miller used a flashlight to illuminate the flag.
 As they approached the APCs, the journalists shouted “Hello,” and then a shot was fired.
 The journalists yelled that they were British journalists, and a second shot was fired immediately after.
-In video footage of the incident, it appears that that the second shot hit Miller, who was struck in the neck.
+In video footage of the incident, it appears the second shot hit Miller, who was struck in the neck.
 Several more shots followed.

 An Israeli army spokesman was quoted as saying that troops in the area returned fire after being fired on by rocket-propelled grenades (RPGs).
-Later, the army said that Miller was struck by a bullet from behind,c laiming that he may have been hit by Palestinian fire.
+Later, the army said that Miller was struck by a bullet from behind, claiming that he may have been hit by Palestinian fire.